-Feedback that is provided to students from within the gradebook is visible to students on their User report (click on the User Report tab above for more info).
+Feedback that is provided to students from within the gradebook is visible to students on their User report (click on the User Report tab below for more info).

 Edit Grade Feedback:

 - Within a course click on Grades in the menu on the left side of the screen

 - Click the Turn editing on button

-- Click the settings icon next to the grade item you wish to comment on
+- Click the gear icon next to the grade item you wish to comment on

 - On the Edit grade page, enter your comments in the Feedback text field